hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### RevokeRole
-Revokes a role of an account for a certain stable coin.
+Revokes a role of an account for a stable coin.

 **Spec:**